shirograhm/riot-items-tfm2/workshop_desc.md

 Your config.json is your item information save.
 If you lose it, you can re-copy the default values from config-default.json.
 Otherwise, the game will run with the default hardcoded values.

 Both files should be located in the mod's workshop folder in your SteamLibrary: [b]SteamLibrary/steamapps/workshop/content/3009300/3739568852/[/b]

-[h1] Known Issues [/h1]

-Some item effects (on-hit damage, healing) may not show the damage numbers.
-Not sure why that is at this point.
-However, the effects should be working.

-Some AI champions seem to prefer the wrong stats.
-Magic Knight tends to buy AD and AS items instead of AP, for example.

-Selecting a specific item category for the AI to buy will cause it to always buy the base game item.
-To get maximum use out of this mod, you'll have to trust your players!

 [h1] Planned Features [/h1]